Praxis co-files resolutions at Kroger and Walmart

 Praxis believes that supporting PSL is one way to build a more equitable world and encourage policy that is beneficial for all stakeholders.

-As a shareholder in Kroger and Walmart through the Praxis Value Index Fund and the Praxis Impact Bond Fund, Praxis engages directly with these and other companies and encourages them to pursue business practices that support positive social change.
+As an investor in Kroger and Walmart through the Praxis Value Index Fund and the Praxis Impact Bond Fund, Praxis engages directly with these and other companies and encourages them to pursue business practices that support positive social change.